WyattCast44/peergoals/README.md

 ## Running Tests

-To run the test suite, run the following command
+To run the test suite, run the following command (keep in mind this application was built in two and a half days so it is not fully tested)

 ```bash
 php artisan test --parallel